opensourcehk/opensource.hk-events/README.md

 # Open Source HK Events

-**Proposing your topic**: Please [add an issue](https://github.com/opensourcehk/opensource.hk-events/issues/new)  using Speaker Proposal template.
+**Proposing your topic**: Please go to [issue](https://github.com/opensourcehk/opensource.hk-events/issues) and add a new issue  using "Speaker Proposal" template.

 ## 2024